Asplund-Samuelsson/furee/README.md

 This guide describes how to get training data, carry out evotuning, fit a top model, and perform _in silico_ evolution using FUREE.

-An already evotuned model for FBPase is provided (`data/parameters/iter_final/`), so if you wish you may skip the first three steps and go directly to [Fitting a top model](#topmodel).
+Evotuned models for FBPase and Rubisco are provided (`results/FBPase/evotuned/iter_final/` and `results/Rubisco/evotuned/iter_final/`), so if you wish you may skip the first three steps and go directly to [Fit a top model](#topmodel).

 ### 1. Obtain query sequences